crisisready/readymapper-public/README.md

+**NOTE:** This codebase contains all scripts for processing ReadyMapper data and generating the application and reports; however, data sharing agreements with certain providers require credentials which have been removed in this repo, so the repository does not provide full functionality.
+For complete functionality, the user must obtain all necessary credentials on their own and include them in the code.
+For guidance on including credentials to obtain a fully functioning code base, reach out to the CrisisReady team.

 # ReadyMapper (direct-relief)

 ReadyMapper provides a way to ingest and visualize data relevant to disasters, particularly their inpact on healthcare.